js-aguiar/wheat-object-detection/README.md

 [Global Wheat Dataset](http://www.global-wheat.com/), the first large-scale dataset for this task.
 During training, many augmentation techniques are used, including brand new Cutmix and Mixup (see references).

+The training and inference process are shown in the notebooks, which includes sample images.

 ### What is the purpose of this model and dataset?

 To get large and accurate data about wheat fields worldwide, plant scientists use image detection of "wheat heads"—spikes atop the plant containing grain.